Business Administration (BUAD)

 BUAD 3355.
 Business Law.
 3 Hours.

 The focus of this course is on areas of modern commercial law as needed by business professionals in conducting business transactions in buying and selling goods and services.
 Common Law Contracts and negotiation strategies are presented.
-An examination of the Uniform Commercial Code includes Sales Law, Leasing, Commercial Paper - Negotiable Instruments, Commercial Storage and Distribution of Goods, and Transfer of Securities.
+Students exam the Uniform Commercial Code includes Sales Law, Leasing, Commercial Paper - Negotiable Instruments, Commercial Storage and Distribution of Goods, and Transfer of Securities.
 Creditor?s rights and U.S. Federal Bankruptcy Code are also covered.

 BUAD 3357.
 Financial Compliance and Regulations.
 3 Hours.

-This course covers current financial and banking industry regulations critical to effective financial and banking management.
-Emphasis will be placed on how to create a compliance program that is in accordance with both state and federal regulatory agencies.
+Students explore current financial and banking industry regulations critical to effective financial and banking management with an emphasis placed on how to create a compliance program that is in accordance with both state and federal regulatory agencies.

 Prerequisite: Junior standing.